October 7, 2025

-Contra account: Definition, types, and how it works
+Contra account: Definition, types, and examples

 Types of contra accounts